yuvii-b/sach-patr/README.md

 # CrediBull - Academia Authenticator

-This is the prototype for our project
+This is the prototype for our project.